 33. What is meant by the definition of agricultural products?
 Is this limited to goods obtained through agriculture?
-Or does it equally concern agricultural machinery
+Or does it equally concern agricultural machinery Last update: 1 June 2022

 Article 38 of the TFEU provides the definition of "agricultural products", i.e.: "Agricultural products means the products of the soil, of stock-farming and of fisheries and products of first stage processing directly related to these products ".
 Please refer to Annex 1 to the TFEU "LIST REFERRED TO IN ARTICLE 38 OF THE TREATY ON THE FUNCTIONING OF THE EUROPEAN UNION" for more details.